zer0nim/ft_vox/README.md

 You have more than 50 parameters to discover !

 ## Texture packs

+To change the texture pack, edit the settings file: (`global->files->textures`).

-You can also change the textures by creating a texture atlas [assets/textures/textures-default.png](assets/textures/textures-default.png).
+You can set one of the two textures pack provided:
-You can create this file with [this](http://free-tex-packer.com/app/) website (show settings in the image bellow).
+- `"./assets/textures/textures-default.png"`
+- `"./assets/textures/textures-smooth.png"`

+#### Or you can also build your own 😎.

+You will need to create 32x32px textures and merge them in one texture atlas.

-If the images are not in the right size (32px), you can resize all your images in [this](https://www.birme.net/?target_width=32&target_height=32&quality=0) website.
+If your textures are not in the right dimension (32x32px), you can resize them [here](https://www.birme.net/?target_width=32&target_height=32&quality=0).

-You can also create your texture on [this](https://www.pixilart.com/draw?ref=home-page) website.
+You can design your own textures on [this](https://www.pixilart.com/draw?ref=home-page) website.

+You can merge them with [this](http://free-tex-packer.com/app/) website (look at the settings in the image below).
 You need to put blocs in the right order (example in [assets/textures](assets/textures)).

-There is 2 default texture packs: `textures-default` and `textures-smooth`.
-You can select your texture pack in settings (`global->files->textures`: `"./assets/textures/textures-default.png"`, `"./assets/textures/textures-smooth.png"` or your texture file).

 ![free-tex-settings](/assets/imgs/free-tex-settings.png)